This will be a one-day event at the VLDB 2017 conference in Munich, Germany on September 1, 2017.

 Further, we call on you if you or your colleagues would happen to have contacts with companies that deal with graph data management scenarios to also attend and possibly present.
 LDBC is always looking to expand its circle of participants in TUCs meeting, its graph technology users contacts but also eventually its membership base.

 In the TUC meeting there will be:

-- updates on progress with LDBC benchmarks, specifically the Social Network Benchmark (SNB) and its interactive, business analytics and graphalytics workloads.
+- updates on progress with LDBC benchmarks, specifically the Social Network Benchmark (SNB) and its Interactive, Business Intelligence and Graphalytics workloads.

 - talks by data management practitioners highlighting graph data management challenges

 - selected scientific talks on graph data management technology

 The meeting will start on Friday morning, with a program from 10:30-17:00

 - Peter Boncz (CWI): GraphQL task force update - the G-CORE proposal (pptx)

 - Gabor Szarnyas (Budapest University of Technology and Economics Hungarian Academy of Sciences): Updates on the Social Network Benchmark BI Workload

 - Alexandru Iosup, Wing Lung Ngai (VU/TU Delft): LDBC Graphalytics v0.9, Graphalytics Global Competition and Graphalytics Custom Benchmark